muratk3n/thirdwave/en/tweets/2020/week9b.md

 ---

 Go Pope.
-I like this guinea (he is a Jesuit, they are fine, Js are a Renaissance institution).
+I like this guinea (he is a Jesuit, they are fine, J are a Renaissance institution).

 "@fuelcellsworks